3 Indian soldiers, Kashmir woman killed during rebel attack

 There was no independent confirmation of the incident.

+Meanwhile, thousands of people chanting slogans against Indian rule and in support of the rebel cause took part in the woman’s funeral.

-Kashmir is divided between nuclear rivals India and Pakistan.
-Both counties claim the Himalayan territory in its entirety.
+India and Pakistan each administer a portion of Kashmir, but both claim the Himalayan territory in its entirety.
+Most people in the Indian-controlled portion favor independence or a merger with Pakistan.

 Rebels have been fighting against Indian rule since 1989.
-More than 68,000 people have been killed in the uprising and Indian military crackdown.
+Since then, more than 68,000 people have been killed in the armed uprising and ensuing Indian military crackdown.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.